EmotiBit/EmotiBit_Docs/EmotiBitOscilloscope_referenece_manual.md

 Start by opening the EmotiBit Oscillosocpe on your computer.
 If you need more help with opening the Emotibit Oscilloscope, you may refer to the instructions on the [Getting Started](./Getting_Started.md/#Running-EmotiBit-software) page.

-## Using EmotiBit Oscilloscope to Record Data
-Once you have succesfully set up your EmotiBit, you can start recording data using the EmotiBit Oscilloscope.
-If you have not yet set up your EmotiBit, check our guide on the [Getting Started](./Getting_Started.md/#Running-EmotiBit-software) page.

-### Active recording session indicator
-You can check if a recording session is currently active by either checking the EmotiBit or the EmotiBit Oscilloscope.
-- **Indication on the EmotiBit**
-  - You will notice that the EmotiBit RED LED starts blinking if a recording session is active.
-  - The EmotiBit RED LED will continue to blink till the active recording session has been stopped using the EmotiBit Oscillosocpe.
-- **Indication on the EmotiBit Oscilloscope**
-  - When you open the Oscilloscope, all available EmotiBits on the network will be listed under the `device list`.
-Select the EmotiBit you are interested in from the device list.
-  - If a recording session is currently active, the name of the file being recorded appears below the `Record Button`.
-This name indicates the time when the recording was started.
-    - *Pro-tip: You can check the length of active recording by subtracting the current time from the time displayed in the `Recording section` on the Oscillosocpe.*

-[Click here to learn how to use the DataParser](#Parse-raw-data-using-EmotiBit-DataParser) to convert the raw data into parsed data files.
-<br> If you want to learn about all the features offered by the EmotiBit Oscilloscope, check out the section [below](#EmotiBit-Oscilloscope-features).

 ## EmotiBit Oscilloscope features
 - The Oscilloscope offers the following features:
 ![][EmotiBit-Oscilloscope]